 Ruby has been associated with improved energy and concentration, creativity, loyalty, honor and compassion.
 Ruby is thought to be protective of home, possessions and family.
 Ruby is said to stimulate the heart chakra and bring spiritual wisdom while shielding against psychic attacks.

-- All canvas prints are made to order, please allow 2 weeks of production time before shipping.
+- All fine art prints are made to order, please allow 2 weeks of production time before shipping.